Background pattern

 • Decreased red blood cell count (anemia).
 You may feel tired and pale.

 • Decreased white blood cell count.
-It may be accompanied by fever.
-You also have a higher probability of suffering from infections.
+This may be accompanied by fever.
+You are also more likely to get infections.

 • Low platelet count in the blood (thrombocytopenia).
 You are more prone to bleeding and bruising.